-- Provide technical training that includes pedestrian and bicycle design to planners, designers, local governments, and other KYTC staff statewide. - Provide training to HDO, ADD, MPO and local staffs on how to conduct a walkability and bikeablility audits. - Facilitate public education of non-motorized modes of transportation, as opportunity arises. - Work with local law enforcement to promote education and enforcement of pedestrian and bicycle safety laws. - Coordinate with the Office of Local Government. - Citizen responses-Respond to citizens' need for information, maps, bike routes, walking trails, availability of funds for projects. - Information Clearinghouse-Provide latest research, methods, criteria to CO Divisions, ADDs, MPOs, and local government. - Website-Maintain www.bikewalk.ky.gov website
+- Provide technical training that includes pedestrian and bicycle design to planners, designers, local governments, and other KYTC staff statewide.
+Provide the design and construction standards to each District office and additional. - Provide training to HDO, ADD, MPO, and local staffs on how to conduct a walkability and bikeablility audits as requested. - Facilitate public education of non-motorized modes of transportation, as opportunity arises.
+Introduce a series of PSA for both pedestrian and cycling awareness as appropriate.
+Links to these PSA would be found on the Walk-Bike web page.
+Provided educational brochures to DMV offices, bike shops, multi sport retail locations, health departments, and various related groups. - Work with local law enforcement to promote education and enforcement of pedestrian and bicycle safety laws.
+Provide information brochures and prepare a presentation at the annual Life Savers Conference. - Respond to citizens' need for information, maps, bike routes, walking trails, availability of funds for projects as requested. - Develop and maintain a clearinghouse of information concerning active transportation research, methods, criteria to CO Divisions, ADDs, MPOs, and local government. - Maintain www.bikewalk.ky.gov website.